najtin/latin1-barcode/README.md

-# latin1-barcode (Code128)
+# latin1-barcode-js (Code128)
 [![Tests](https://github.com/najtin/latin1-barcode/actions/workflows/test.yaml/badge.svg)](https://github.com/najtin/latin1-barcode/actions/workflows/test.yaml)

-Encode symbols from the Latin-1 (ISO/IEC 8859-1) charset in a Code128 barcode. *Beware, this project is in its early stages.* All three encoding modes Code128A, B and C are supported.
+Javascript functions to encode symbols from the Latin-1 (ISO/IEC 8859-1) charset in a Code128 barcode. *Beware, this project is in its early stages.* All three encoding modes Code128A, B and C are supported.
 Most inputs will be short enough and fully optimized.
 Long inputs are not always optimized to save runtime.
 Inputs containing consecutive, non-ASCII characters might also be non-optimal, though in practice this case should be rare.

 zbar does not supports the Latin-1 extension, which is why we can't automatically test this charset.
 If you know a command line tool to read Code128 barcodes with Latin-1 extension please let me know.